How to use 'Album Artist' tags to organise your music collection

 This is a lot of manual work, and it's something that needs to be done again and again as you add music.
-This is another area where rule based music management would be useful.
+This is another area where a rule based music manager is useful.

 I hope this advice makes your music collection easier to navigate!

 Acquiring, storing, organising and securing computer audio.
 It's all in the Music Library Management ebook, downloadable via email.